aniladanir/ckad/README.md

 - *CPU*: If a container tries to use more CPU than its limit, the Linux kernel throttles the container's processes.
 The application will run slower, but it won't be terminated.
 - *Memory:* If a container tries to allocate more memory than its limit, Linux kernel triggers an Out-Of-Memory (OOM) kill for the container's processes.
 Kubelet observes that the container has stopped and reports its status as <ins>OOMKilled</ins> to the Kubernetes control plane.

+**Resource Quota:** A ResourceQuota is a Kubernetes object that sets a "budget" for a Namespace.
+While individual Pods use requests and limits, a ResourceQuota limits the total (aggregate) consumption of all objects within that namespace.
+Prevents one team or application from "hogging" all the cluster's resources.

+There are two types of resource quota:

+1. Compute Resource Quota:Limits the sum of CPU and Memory requests/limits for all Pods in the namespace.
+    - `requests.cpu, requests.memory`
+    - `limits.cpu, limits.memory`
+2. Storage Resource Quota:
+    - `requests.storage`: Determines total storage allowed (for PVCs only).
+    - `persistentvolumeclaims`: Determines total number of PVCs allowed.
+3. Object Count Quota: Limits the number of specific objects that can exist in the namespace.
+    - `pods, services, configmaps, secrets, replicationcontrollers.`

+*** **Important**: If a Namespace has a ResourceQuota for CPU or Memory, every Pod created in that namespace must have those resource fields defined in its YAML.

+**LimitRange:** A LimitRange in Kubernetes is a policy object that enforces constraints on the resource allocations (requests and limits) for individual pods and containers within a namespace.

+Its main functions are:

+* Setting Min/Max Values: It defines the minimum and maximum CPU and memory requests and limits that individual containers or pods can specify.
+This prevents containers from being configured with insufficient or excessive resources.
+* Applying Default Values: If a pod or container doesn't explicitly specify resource requests or limits, LimitRange can automatically inject default values.
+* Enforcement: Any pod or container creation that violates the rules defined by the LimitRange will be rejected by the Kubernetes API.

+LimitRange can be applied to:
+* `type: Container`: applies to individual containers within a pod
+* `type: Pod`: applies to the sum of resources across all containers in a Pod.
+* `type: PersistentVolumeClaim`: applies to storage claims.

 **Quality of Service (QoS) Classes:** Kubernetes assigns every Pod a QoS class based on the resource requests and limits of its component Containers.
 QoS classes are used by Kubernetes to decide which Pods to evict from a Node running low on resources like memory and cpu.</br>
 There are three QoS classes, from highest to lowest priority: